Impact of the EPOS.LHC-R hadronic interaction model on the Centaurus A ultrahigh-energy cosmic-ray scenario: Results and discussion

 \section{Results and discussion}

 We will fit the spectrum and composition data from the Pierre Auger Observatory, which dominates the cosmic-ray statistics at present, considering energies above $10^{17.8}\,{\rm eV}\simeq 0.63$\,EeV.
 For the spectrum we use the results from \cite{ab21} and for the average and dispersion of the $X_{\rm max}$ distribution we use the values in \cite{yu19}, which were obtained for bins in lg$E$ of width 0.1.
-We obtain from them the values of $\langle\ln A\rangle$ and Var(ln$A$) using the method introduced in the Appendix, which generalizes the one used previously in \cite{ab13, yu19}.
-For fits to spectrum and composition information in other astrophysical scenarios, see for instance \cite{aa17b,ab23,ab24,ab24c}.
+We obtain from them the values of $\langle\ln A\rangle$ and Var(ln$A$) using the method introduced in the Appendix, which generalizes the one used previously in \cite{ab13, yu19} and allows to derive these quantities more accurately.
+For fits to the spectrum and composition information in other astrophysical scenarios, see for instance \cite{aa17b,ab23,ab24,ab24c}.

 The model parameters to be fitted for the scenario introduced in the previous section are the elemental fractions $f^\alpha_j$ emitted at the sources by each population (which add up to one, so that only 4 are independent for each population), the associated spectral indices $\gamma_\alpha$, the two cutoff rigidities $R_{\rm cut}^\alpha$, the critical rigidity associated with the EGMF $R_{\rm c}$ as well as the time of emission considered $t_i$.\footnote{Also the flux normalization of the Cen~A source and of the low-energy population have to be determined, but this can be done analytically.} These last two quantities have a strong effect on the shape of the spectrum observed at Earth, as well as on the expected anisotropies.
 In particular, the amplitude of the dipolar modulation at Earth scales approximately as the inverse of the emission time \cite{mo19}, and we will choose this time so as to approximately reproduce the observed dipole amplitude.
 The critical rigidity will instead be determined from the fit of the spectrum and composition data.
 Since we consider $l_{\rm coh}=100$\,kpc, the value of $R_{\rm c}$ will determine the required size of $B_{\rm rms}\simeq 11\,{\rm nG}(R_{\rm c}/{\rm EeV})(100\,{\rm kpc}/l_{\rm coh})$.